top of page

 • Plumbing Contractor

-• And other specialty licenses
+• And many more including other specialty licenses

-The Numbers Don't Lie: Our fast-track programs have the highest first-time pass rate in Florida.
+The Numbers Don't Lie: Our fast-track programs have some of the highest first-time pass rate in Florida.
 Why?
 Because we understand what working professionals like you need to succeed.
 We won't waste your time with theory – we focus on getting you that license so you can start building your own business.

 Want proof?
 Start with free access to our practice questions.
 See for yourself why foremen and superintendents across Florida choose us when they're ready to level up their careers.